ChristopherWilks/megadepth/README.md

-# bamcount
+# megadepth

 BigWig and BAM related utilities.

-We strongly recommend use of the pre-compiled,  [statically compiled binary](https://github.com/ChristopherWilks/bamcount/releases/download/1.0.0/bamcount_static) for x86_64 linux systems.
+We strongly recommend use of the pre-compiled,  [statically compiled binary](https://github.com/ChristopherWilks/megadepth/releases/download/1.0.0/megadepth_static) for x86_64 linux systems.

 If that doesn't work, the build instructions are at the end of this README.

 ## Usage

 ### BAM processing
-While bamcount doesn't require a BAM index file (typically `<prefix>.bam.idx`) to run, it *does* require that the input BAM be sorted by chromosome at least.
-This is because bamcount allocates a per-base counts array across the entirety of the current chromosome before processing the alignments from that chromosome.
+While megadepth doesn't require a BAM index file (typically `<prefix>.bam.idx`) to run, it *does* require that the input BAM be sorted by chromosome at least.
+This is because megadepth allocates a per-base counts array across the entirety of the current chromosome before processing the alignments from that chromosome.
 If reads alignments are not grouped by chromosome in the BAM, undefined behavior will occur including massive slow downs and/or memory allocations.

 ```
-bamcount /path/to/bamfile --threads <num_threads> --no-head --coverage --bigwig <sample_name> --auc --min-unique-qual <min_qual> --annotation <annotated_intervals.bed> <sample_name> --frag-dist <sample_name> --alts <sample_name>
+megadepth /path/to/bamfile --threads <num_threads> --no-head --coverage --bigwig <sample_name> --auc --min-unique-qual <min_qual> --annotation <annotated_intervals.bed> <sample_name> --frag-dist <sample_name> --alts <sample_name>
 ```

 Concrete example command for sample `SRR1258218` (NA12878 Illumina RNA-seq):

 ```
-bamcount SRR1258218.sorted.bam --threads 4 --no-head --coverage --bigwig SRR1258218 --auc SRR1258218 --min-unique-qual 10 --annotation exons.bed SRR1258218 --frag-dist SRR1258218 --alts SRR1258218
+megadepth SRR1258218.sorted.bam --threads 4 --no-head --coverage --bigwig SRR1258218 --auc SRR1258218 --min-unique-qual 10 --annotation exons.bed SRR1258218 --frag-dist SRR1258218 --alts SRR1258218
 ```

 ### BigWig Processing
 ```
-bamcount /path/to/bigwigfile --annotation <annotated_intervals.bed> <sample_name> --op <operation_over_annotated_intervals>
+megadepth /path/to/bigwigfile --annotation <annotated_intervals.bed> <sample_name> --op <operation_over_annotated_intervals>
 ```

 Concrete example command for sample `SRR1258218` (NA12878 Illumina RNA-seq), this will produce 1) means for the intervals listed in `exons.bed` and 2) the total annotated AUC (output `STDOUT`):
 ```
-bamcount SRR1258218.bw --annotation exons.bed SRR1258218 --op mean
+megadepth SRR1258218.bw --annotation exons.bed SRR1258218 --op mean
 ```

 Or if you only want the AUC for the whole BigWig:
 ```
-bamcount SRR1258218.bw
+megadepth SRR1258218.bw
 ```

 ## BAM Processing Subcommands

-For any and all subcommands below, if run together, `bamcount` will do only one pass through the BAM file.
+For any and all subcommands below, if run together, `megadepth` will do only one pass through the BAM file.
 While any given subcommand may not be particularly fast on its own, doing them all together can save time.

 Subcommand `--coverage` is the only subcommand that will output a BigWig file (currently).
 However, if along with `--coverage`, `--min-unique-qual` and `--bigwig` are specified the "unique" coverage will also be written as a BigWig file.

-### `bamcount /path/to/bamfile --auc <output_file_prefix>`
+### `megadepth /path/to/bamfile --auc <output_file_prefix>`

 Reports area-under-coverage across all bases (one large sum of overlapping reads, per-base).
 This will also report additional counts for: